ruoso/ai-musings/README.md

 Realized that this was driven by the environment itself, which always had the food in rows, favoring this kind of obstinate design.
 Switching now to a map design where food gets randomly placed, but still on average, equally spaced across the map.
 I hope this should favor more adaptable designs.
 ### 3
 This, of course, means we’re back from 39 to 49 in the count of food left, but that’s ok.
 It also means we should get a more adaptable snake from the evolution process.
+## 2016-07-08
+### 1
+Read a very good paper today.
+Made me realize that I was taking the approach for the evolution in a sub-optimal way.
+The paper covered how the “artificial life” was driven by the emergent behavior that produced self preservation.
+That made me realize that I needed to actually have all snakes at the same time and just allow them to die naturally if they didn’t eat and reproduce them when they do eat.
+This should drive the evolution with a more concrete goal than what I was using.
+The paper was “The artificial life roots of artificial intelligence” by Luc Steels.
+### 2
+I now have the new evolution going and I will see where it takes us.